Patient HIPAA Rights

 275 Sandwich Street

-1. RIGHT TO A NOTICE OF PRIVACY PRACTICES – Patients must be given a copy of our Notice of Privacy Practices at the first encounter beginning April 14, 2003.
-We must post it at each service location and on our web site and provide it to patients upon request.
+1. RIGHT TO A NOTICE OF PRIVACY PRACTICES – Patients need to be given a copy of our Notice of Privacy Practices at the first encounter beginning April 14, 2003.
+We post it on our web site and provide it to patients upon request at registration areas.

 2. RIGHT TO ACCESS PROTECTED HEALTH INFORMATION (PHI) – Patients may inspect and get a copy of their PHI that we keep, subject to certain limitations.
 We require patients to make such requests in writing and may charge a reasonable fee to cover the cost of generating the copy.